AdityaPrakash-26/deepscribe-takehome/README.md

 4. Start the development server: `npm run dev`
 5. Open your browser and go to `http://localhost:3000` to access the app.

 This will automatically query the deployed backend API route on Cloudflare Workers when you submit a transcript, so there is no need to run the backend locally.
+If you want to run the backend locally, you can use `wrangler dev` from the `api` directory, but keep in mind that you will need to change the frontend API URL to point to your localhost, and will also need to set up an API key from Nvidia (using `wrangler secret put NVIDIA_API_KEY`).
+I am not including my API key in the repo for security reasons, but you can get your own free API key from [Nvidia's website](https://build.nvidia.com/models).

 # Craftsmanship